mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 This is in principle achieved by locking down the GitLab Runner instance executing the code and its containers on a network level, such that no data can escape over the network.
 We make sure no communication can happen to the outside world from within the container executing the GitLab Rails code (and its database migrations).

-Furthermore, we limit the ability to view the results of the jobs (including the output printed from code) to Maintainer and Owner level on the ops.gitlab.net pipeline.
+Furthermore, we limit the ability to view the results of the jobs (including the output printed from code) to Maintainer and Owner level on the ops.gitlab.net pipeline and provide only a high level summary back to the original MR. If there are issues or errors in one of the jobs run, the database Maintainer assigned to review the MR can check the original job for more details.

-With this step implemented, we already have the ability to execute database migrations on the thin-cloned GitLab.com database automatically from GitLab CI and provide feedback back to the Merge Request and developer.
+With this step implemented, we already have the ability to execute database migrations on the thin-cloned GitLab.com database automatically from GitLab CI and provide feedback back to the Merge Request and the developer.
 The content of that feedback is expected to evolve over time and we can continously add to this.

 We already have a [MVC-style implementation for the pipeline](https://gitlab.com/gitlab-org/database-team/gitlab-com-migrations) for reference and an [example Merge Request with feedback](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/50793#note_477815261) from the pipeline.